-Qualifying Criteria for Ig Therapy Serum IgG to be measured on two separate occasions (at least one hour apart and at least one sample taken when the patient does not have an active infection).
+Qualifying Criteria for Ig Therapy Serum IgG to be measured on 2 separate occasions (at least one hour apart and at least one sample taken when the patient does not have an active infection).
 Baseline serum levels of IgA and IgM should be provided to allow assessment of immune recovery at review.
-Significant hypogammaglobulinaemia with serum IgG less than 4g/L (excluding paraprotein) regardless of the frequency and severity of infections OR Serum IgG (excluding paraprotein) greater than 4g/L but less than the lower limit of the age related reference range with at least one life threatening infection in the last 12 months OR Serum IgG (excluding paraprotein) greater than 4g/L but less than the lower limit of the age related reference range with at least two serious infections in the last six months requiring more than standard courses of antibiotics (e.g. hospitalisation, intravenous or prolonged antibiotic therapy) Initial review is required within six months by any specialist, with ongoing reviews at least annually to assess clinical benefit.
-In principle, Ig should be considered at least after each 12 months of treatment.
+Significant hypogammaglobulinaemia with serum IgG less than 4 g/L (excluding paraprotein) regardless of the frequency and severity of infections OR Serum IgG (excluding paraprotein) greater than 4 g/L but less than the lower limit of the agerelated reference range with at least one life threatening infection in the last 12 months OR Serum IgG (excluding paraprotein) greater than 4 g/L but less than the lower limit of the agerelated reference range with at least 2 serious infections in the last 6 months requiring more than standard courses of antibiotics (e.g. hospitalisation, intravenous or prolonged antibiotic therapy) Initial review is required within 6 months by any specialist, with ongoing reviews at least annually to assess clinical benefit: therefore documentation of clinical effectiveness is necessary for continuation of Ig therapy.
+Cessation of Ig therapy should be considered at least after each 12 months of treatment.
 If serum IgM and IgA levels are trending upwards and near normal, this may suggest recovery of the immune system and a trial might be considered if the patient is well.
-Once the patient has normal IgA and IgM levels, the IgG is also likely to be normal and a trial off therapy in September/October, with repeat clinical and/or immunological evaluation before recommencement of therapy.
-Exclusion Criteria Solid organ transplantation B cell depletion therapy Thymoma-associated hypogammaglobulinaemia (Goods Syndrome) Transplantation-related immunomodulatory therapy in the absence of hypogammaglobulinaemia Disseminated enterovirus infection without hypogammaglobulinaemia
+Once the patient has normal IgA and IgM levels, the IgG is also likely to be normal and a trial off therapy may be undertaken.
+Ig therapy should be extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before recommencement of therapy.
+Exclusion Criteria Secondary hypogammaglobulinaemia related to: Solid organ transplantation B cell depletion therapy Thymoma-associated hypogammaglobulinaemia (Goods syndrome) see Secondary hypogammaglobulinaemia (including iatrogenic immunodeficiency) Transplantation-related immunomodulatory therapy in the absence of hypogammaglobulinaemia Disseminated enterovirus infection without hypogammaglobulinaemia